MysticCCS/CCS-Level-Editor/README.md

 # CCS-Level-Editor

 Camary builds for the modern Candy Crush Saga Flash Reborn editor.
 Compatible with Modern Browsers.
+Not compatible with Waterfox.
+Waterfox users will be redirected to the classic editor

 New update in this version!
 We added some sweet features!